GoogleCloudPlatform/snapshot-debugger/samples/python/gce/README.md

 ```

 The output will resemble the following.
 The first column will contain an entry
-`sample-service - version-1`, which was set in TODO.
+`gce-python-sample - v1`, which was set in main.py.

 ```
 Name                   ID         Description